Woodcote High School

-Woodcote High School is a secondary school with academy status located in the Coulsdon area of the London Borough of Croydon, England.
+Woodcote High School is a secondary school with academy status located in Coulsdon in the London Borough of Croydon, England.

 Woodcote is a coeducational school, of around 1200 students.
-The school gained Specialist Sports College and Mathematics and Computing College status.
+The school gained Specialist Sports College and Mathematics and Computing College status and became an academy in 2012.

 Ofsted

-In an Ofsted inspection in 2015 the school was given an overall grade 2 (good) with individual grades being awarded as grade 2 in all areas.
-The school maintained its standing of "Good" in a 2018 short inspection.
+In its first Ofsted inspection report as an academy, the school was assessed at grade 3 (requires improvement) in 2013.
+In 2015 the school was given an overall grade 2 (good) with individual grades being awarded as grade 2 in all areas.
+The school maintained its standing of "Good" in a 2018 short inspection and again in 2024.

 Track Coulsdon

 In cooperation with South London Harriers an 8-lane all-weather running track has been built at the school.
 It includes a full size football pitch.

 South London Harriers have a 100-year agreement with Woodcote High School which began in 2012 to use and jointly manage the Track Coulsdon facility.
 The area of land on which the track is built is protected from development for 100 years until 2113 by an agreement with the QEII Fields in Trust.